Dow hits 40,000 for the first time as bull market accelerates

 "Think about how many people were talking about recessions and bear markets all last year — now we are once again back to new highs," he said.
 "Investors who were patient and ignored all the scary headlines were once again rewarded, just as they have been throughout history."

-The Dow hit the historic mark as Walmart jumped 6% after delivering robust first-quarter results, with the index lately up 83 points, or 0.2% at 39,990.
+The Dow hit the historic mark as Walmart jumped 7% after delivering robust first-quarter results.
+After hitting a high of 40,051, the index turned lower to close at 39,869, down 38.6 points, or 0.1%, on the day.
 The big-box retailer reported a large jump in e-commerce sales, as well as making inroads with high-income shoppers.

 "These are not inflation-driven results," Walmart CEO Doug McMillon told analysts on an earnings call.

-The S&P 500 and Nasdaq Composite also rose to record heights before paring their gains, each up less than 2%.
+The S&P 500 and Nasdaq Composite also rose to record heights before paring their gains, ending 0.2% and 0.3% lower.

 A slowly cooling, but still resilient, economy has supported corporate earnings even as expectations of five or six interest rate cuts by the Fed this year have ebbed.
 Odds of a rate cut in September increased some after data released on Wednesday showed a slight moderation in consumer prices in April.